mindspore-ai/docs/tutorials/experts/source_en/parallel/fault_recover.md

 bash recover.sh
 ```

-At the end of the recovery training, check the LOSS as follows, indicating that the loading was successful.
+At the end of the recovery training, check the loss as follows, indicating that the loading was successful.

 ```text
 epoch: 1 step: 1875, loss is 0.598689079284668